-- 1. The result in the lowest monthly percentage column is the lowest monthly percentage of samples reported in the Monthly Operating Report meeting the required turbidity limits.
+- The result in the lowest monthly percentage column is the lowest monthly percentage of samples reported in the Monthly Operating Report meeting the required turbidity limits.
 Turbidity is a measure of the cloudiness of the water.
 We monitor it because it is a good indicator of the effectiveness of our filtration system.
-High turbidity can hinder the effectiveness of disinfectants. - E. coli (EC): The total number of E. coli Positive (EC+) samples taken to comply with the RTCR must be reported even if they are not MCL violations.
-A PWS will receive an E. coli MCL violation when there is any combination of an EC+ sample result with a routine/repeat
+High turbidity can hinder the effectiveness of disinfectants. - 2.
+E. coli (EC): The total number of E. coli Positive (EC+) samples taken to comply with the RTCR must be reported even if they are not MCL violations.

-Total Coliform Positive (TC+) or EC+ sample result.
+A PWS will receive an E. coli MCL violation when there is any combination of an EC+ sample result with a routine/repeat Total Coliform Positive (TC+) or EC+ sample result.
 E. coli MCL violations occur with the following sample result combinations: Routine EC+ and Repeat TC+

-Routine EC+ and Repeat Any missing sample Routine EC+ and Repeat EC+ Routine TC+ and Repeat EC+ Routine TC+ and Repeat TC+ (but no E.coli analysis)
+Routine EC+ and Repeat Any missing sample Routine EC+ and Repeat EC+ Routine TC+ and Repeat EC+

-- 2 In June 2023, an EC+ sample occurred at Facility 350 during Routine sampling, however, repeat sampling was negative for EC or TC.
-The positive was determined to be due to lack of proper sampling procedure. - Results in the Level Detected column for radioactive, inorganic contaminants, and unregulated contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency. - 4.
+- Routine TC+ and Repeat TC+ (but no E.coli analysis) - Results in the Level Detected column for radioactive, inorganic contaminants, and unregulated contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency. - 4.
 For Chlorine, Chloramines, and Bromate, the Level Detected is the highest running annual average (RAA), computed quarterly, of monthly averages of all samples collected.
-All of the 2023's TTHM and HAA5 samples were collected under "Stage 2 Disinfectants and Disinfection By-Products".
-Range of Results is the range of individual sample results (lowest to highest) for all monitoring locations.
+All of the 2024's TTHM and HAA5 samples were collected under "Stage 2 Disinfectants and Disinfection By-Products".
+Range of Results is the range of individual sample results (lowest to highest) for all monitoring locations. - The monthly TOC removal ratio is the ratio between the actual TOC removal and the required TOC rule removal requirements.

-- The monthly TOC removal ratio is the ratio between the actual TOC removal and the required TOC rule removal requirements. - Results in the Level Detected column for radioactive, inorganic contaminants, and unregulated contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency. - Stage 2 Disinfectants and Disinfection By-Products includes results from 2022 for LRAA calculation.
-Level Detected is the highest Locational running annual average (LRAA) for any given sample location during 2023.
-Range of Results is the range of individual sample results (lowest to highest) for all monitoring locations for 2023. - Lead and copper testing results are placed in ascending order (from lowest to highest value).
+- Results in the Level Detected column for radioactive, inorganic contaminants, and unregulated contaminants are the highest average at any of the sampling points or the highest detected level at any sampling point, depending on the sampling frequency. - Stage 2 Disinfectants and Disinfection By-Products includes results from 2024 for LRAA calculation.
+Level Detected is the highest Locational running annual average (LRAA) for any given sample location during 2024.
+Range of Results is the range of individual sample results (lowest to highest) for all monitoring locations for 2024. - Lead and copper testing results are placed in ascending order (from lowest to highest value).
 The total number of samples is multiplied by 0.9.
 The 90th percentile test result is compared to the actions level.
 For copper that is 1.3 mg/L or 1.3 parts per million (ppm).
 For lead it 0.015 mg/L or 15 parts per billion (ppb). - 9.
 Lead and copper sampling is completed every three years at Patrick SFB to ensure the drinking water is not being contaminated by the degradation of aging pipes throughout the distribution system.
 Lead and copper were common materials used in the construction of water pipes prior to the early 1980's.
 The action levels (AL) for lead and copper are based on a percentage of the total samples collected.
 If 90% of the samples do not exceed the AL, the water system is in compliance with the Lead and Copper Rule.
 In 2023, lead and copper water samples were collected from 20 specific locations throughout the base and housing areas.
 Patrick SFB had two sites (Building 1368, ASTS and Building 3656, Youth Center) that exceeded the AL for copper.
 For additional lead-specific information, please refer to Section 11, Lead Information